List of The Idolmaster characters: Angel idols

-Born to a family of apple farmers in Hokkaido, Hinata is a gentle and innocent young girl who’s honest to a fault to the point of being gullible enough to believe in others’ lies.
+Born to a family of apple farmers in Hokkaido, Hinata is a gentle and innocent young girl who is honest to a fault to the point of being gullible enough to believe in others’ lies.
 Coming from a rural region, she is uncomfortable with life in such a big city as Tokyo and, as implied in her profile, she has no knowledge about the entertainment industry in general, and the idea of being an idol in particular.
 Also owing to her background, Hinata speaks in an audible Hokkaido dialect and likes gardening.